Hajo376/SNOM_Plotting/README.rst

 Description:
 ------------

 This repo contains a GUI for the snom-analysis package.
-The GUI helps to quickly visaulize data, the user can also apply certain modifications to the data.
-The data can also be saved with the modifications.
+The GUI can quickly visualize data, apply simple modifications and save data or plots with modifications.
+So far it's mostly for 2D SNOM data, but it also supports 3D and approach curve data.
+Spectra are not yet implemented.

 Usage:
 ------